-Faculty, 6 credit hours
+Carl Park, 6 credit hours

 The course will address the relationship between spiritual formation and Christian worship.
 Course material examines cultural trends in theology, philosophy and epistemology.
 The centerpiece of the course is a wide-ranging look at ancient and emerging practices of Christian spirituality and spiritual formation through the lenses of worship, thought, art, architecture and society.